aigrajo/gaterunner/README.md

 # Gatekey

 **Gatekey** is an automated web saving tool that captures complete webpages using Playwright.
+Designed specifically to bypass malicious TDS gating to follow attack chains and capture its resources in the process.

 ## Setup